-The label filter can be very useful if you for example labelled all your team meetings accordingly you can create a report on all decisions taken in any teams.
-If you create a template for such meetings, and add that label to the template itself, the label gets automatically added when you create a page.
-This feature also works natively and if you use the Meetical App to create the notes.
+If you've labeled all your team meetings accordingly, you can create a report on all decisions taken by any team.
+If you create a template for such meetings and add that label to the template itself, the label gets automatically added when you create a page.
+This feature also works natively and if you use the Meetical app to create the notes.

-We’ve seen, the Decision macro, Decision reports and labels can be very powerful and help to align people and teams.
-They tend to be underestimated at first, but we recommend you give them a try.
+So far, we’ve discussed the Decision macro, Decision reports, and labels that can be very useful to align people and teams.
+They are often overlooked but we recommend you give them a try.

 5. Combine Confluence Meeting Notes with Jira

-We’re now going to see how Jira can be used for Meeting Minutes, or better said in combination with Confluence.
+Since Jira and Confluence share the same ecosystem, it’s very easy to use Jira meeting notes.
+We’re now going to see how Jira can be used for meeting minutes or to be precise, in combination with Confluence.

 Create and link Jira issues from Confluence

-While you can use action items for basic task management, every time work becomes more complex and needs a workflow, we recommend to create a Jira issue.
+While you can use action items for basic task management, every time work becomes more complex and needs a workflow, we recommend you create a Jira issue.

-The first and most used feature in relation to Jira is to link related issues in your Confluence Meeting Notes pages.
-Actually if you paste a Link to a Jira ticket, Confluence will automatically recognize it and transform it into a live link.
-Alternatively just type “/ Jira”, open the Jira marco and search for the issue.
+The first and most used Jira-related feature is to link related issues in your Confluence meeting notes pages.
+If you paste a link to a Jira ticket, Confluence will automatically recognize it and transform it into a live link Since they’re deeply integrated, if you paste a link to a Jira ticket, Confluence will automatically recognize it and transform it into a live link.
+Alternatively just type “/ Jira”, open the Jira macro and search for the issue.

 The same macro can also be used to create a new Jira issue.
-Choose that corresponding option after opening the macro, specify Jira project, summary, issue type and a description.
+Choose that corresponding option after opening the macro, and specify the Jira project, summary, issue type, and description.
 This will create and link a new Jira issue.

 Jira Charts in Confluence

-Confluence allows you to add Jira information as charts on your pages.
-This is obviously also great for meeting notes.
-In a retrospective you can for example show a pie chart, by assignee and discuss it.
+Confluence allows you to add Jira information as charts on your pages, which is great for meeting notes.
+In a retrospective, you can show a pie chart by the assignee and discuss it.

-In addition we have the very powerful Two Dimensional Chart.
-It allows you to show a table, which brings two issue properties in relation.
-For example it can show a list of assignees and for each of them the number of issues types assigned to them in the current sprint.
+In addition, we have a very powerful two-dimensional chart.
+It allows you to show a table, which brings two related issue properties.
+For example, it can show a list of assignees and for each of them the number of issue types assigned to them in the current sprint.

 Want more graphs and charts?
 Check out one of the many Chart Apps for Confluence.